dbs700/dbs700.github.io/content/post/2020-08-03-predicting-the-influence-of-a-marketing-treatment-on-a-customer-s-purchase-behavior.md

 ---
 title: Predicting the influence of a marketing treatment on a customer's purchase behavior.
-Uplift and tools4uplift R packages overview
+Uplift R packages overview
 authors:
 - Hugo Authors
 date: '2020-08-03'